Imagine this scenario:

-In this blog, we will discuss
+In this blog, we will discuss:

-How to prevent cold sores
+- How to prevent cold sores

-How to treat cold sores (spoiler alert – lasers!)
+- How to treat cold sores (spoiler alert – lasers!)

-A cold sore, also known as herpes labialis or a fever blister, is a harmless but irritating fluid-filled blister that goes away in about 10 days from the first symptoms (tingling or burning sensation).
+A cold sore, also known as herpes labialis or a fever blister, is a harmless but irritating fluid-filled blister that goes away in about 10 days from the first symptom (tingling or burning sensation).
 They appear on the lips and sometimes the skin around the lips.

-Canker sore vs cold sore
+Canker sore vs. cold sore

-Often cold sores are misidentified as canker sores.
-A canker sore is a white, yellow or gray ulcer that occurs inside the mouth.
-Canker sores are usually caused by trauma (e.g. chip to the roof of the mouth) or exposure to certain foods (e.g. Cadbury egg season).
-The best way to tell is canker sores are inside the mouth and cold sores are generally outside the mouth.
+Often, cold sores are misidentified as canker sores.
+A canker sore is a white, yellow, or gray ulcer that occurs inside the mouth.
+Canker sores are usually caused by trauma (eg., chip to the roof of the mouth) or exposure to certain foods (e.g., citrus juices).

 What can you do to prevent cold sores?